 - Hair Color Dissonance: Canonically has brown hair◊, but the majority of fans depict her with red or greenish-blue/black hair instead.
 The many official images/manga color spreads depicting her with different hair colors do not help at all.

 - Manic Pixie Dream Girl: Invoked by Punpun.
 Is horribly, horribly deconstructed in later chapters.

 - Put on a Bus: She becomes scarce after Punpun enters middle school, and by the time they're in high school, she's nowhere to be found.
 She comes back a short while after Punpun leaves high school and moves into his own apartment.

 - Stepford Smiler: The depressed type of Stepford Smiler; although it's noted by several characters that she's bad at faking a smile.

 - You Gotta Have Blue Hair: One of the colour spreads◊ in volume 11 gives her black-green hair, or at least black hair with green highlighting.

 An aspiring manga artist who Punpun eventually becomes involved with.

 - Author Avatar: Seems to be one for Inio Asano, to a degree.
 They're both mangaka, and many of the beliefs she espouses towards making manga seem to reflect Asano's own philosophy on writing manga.
+She even gets a haircut similar to that of Inio's later in the story.
 The manga she eventually makes also appears to be Solanin.

 - Cannot Spit It Out: She's a bit too proud to straight up tell Punpun how much he means to her.